badoo/jira-client/README.md

 # Documentation

 > NOTE: all examples in this documentation related to any interaction with JIRA consider you configured 'global'
 > client object.
-Read 'Structured client \Badoo\Jira\REST\Client' section first to know how to do that.
+Read [Configure the client](#create-new-issue) section above to know how to do that.

 ## Client and ClientRaw